scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 |

-:class:`sklearn.manifold.TSNE` separates quite well the different classes of digits eventhough it had no access to the class information.
+:class:`sklearn.manifold.TSNE` separates quite well the different classes of digits even though it had no access to the class information.

 .. raw:: html